Weekends are meant for reading, right? Continue reading “Reading blogs on a Sunday morning – the new weekend paper?”

 Have you ever thought that there must be more out for you in the world than you are currently experiencing?
 Don’t be scared: this is no sales pitch but a musing.
 Continue reading “Looking for Success?
-Look at Your Attitude
+Look at Your Attitude”

 Contrary to how it looks, this story is not just some light-hearted tale to read to Fluffy the dog at bedtime: ‘The Day Mummy Made A Jam Sandwich.’
 It’s actually a true story.

 The saddest thing in art is when an artist is debilitated unfruitful by the ruling of an over-grown Inner Critic.
-Continue reading “A widespread artistic affliction: silence the inner critic!
+Continue reading “A widespread artistic affliction: silence the inner critic!”

 I’d like to tell you about some my favourite books.
-Or I could talk like a lot of readers do when being interviewed by an imaginary journalist, answering the following hyperbolic question: “What books have changed your life?"
-To be fair, as much as I am an avid reader and believer in the fact that words … Continue reading Some of my favourite books
+Or I could talk like a lot of readers do when being interviewed by an imaginary journalist, answering the following hyperbolic question: “What books have changed your life?”
+Continue reading “Some of my favourite books”

 “What the hell is a LA gang member doing in Geelong today?”
 Excuse the language but that was the question posed as I sat in a packed audition, spilling with both high school students and police officers and youth workers.
-Continue reading “From Gangs to Geelong: Alfred Lomas shares his story
+Continue reading “From Gangs to Geelong: Alfred Lomas shares his story”

 Do you know that a genius – a certified, world changing, immensely intelligent genius – once made this comment about imagination?
 He said, “Imagination is silly.
 Once you grow up, you no longer require it.
 Promptly, throw it in the bin after age eleven.”
 Then he snapped his britches, tapped a hard boiled egg until it opened (breakfast for geniuses, some think.
 Often accompanied by the beloved and most popular prune juice), picked up a briefcase and strode away from the breakfast table and indeed our blog post.
-Continue reading “Something about Imagination
+Continue reading “Something about Imagination”